thanos-io/thanos/docs/governance.md

 This section is informational.
 In case of disagreement, the rules above overrule any FAQ.

+### For majority vote, what if there is even number of maintainers and an equal amount of votes in favor than against?

+It has to be majority so the vote will be declined.

+### So what's the TLDR difference between majority vs supermajority?

+It's about number of up votes to agree on the decision.

+* majority: Majority of voters has to agree.
+* supermajority: 2/3 voters has to agree.

 ### How do I propose a decision?

 See [Contributor doc](https://thanos.io/contributing/#adding-new-features-components)